noahehall/theBookOfNoah/0current/aws/0provisioning.md

 - a deep understanding of your application is the only way to create effective autoscaling configurations & policies
 - think deeply about your demand profile when setting up autoscaling policies
 - always simulate your autoscaling policy configuration via the web console > scaling policy > actions dropdown > execute
+- autoscaling
   - combine load balancing and auto scaling to deliver highly available services
     - that way instances are registered and automatically placed behind the load balancer and added to health checks automatically
+  - Simulate a failover by terminating an instance and verifying the other instances have handled the additional processes.

 ### gotchas